dgraph-io/dgraph/wiki/content/query-language/index.md

 Value variables store scalar values.
 Value variables are a map from the UIDs of the enclosing block to the corresponding values.

-It therefor only makes sense to use a value variable in a context that matches the same UIDs - if used in a block matching different UIDs the value variable is undefined.
+It therefor only makes sense to use the values from a value variable in a context that matches the same UIDs - if used in a block matching different UIDs the value variable is undefined.

 It is an error to define a value variable but not use it elsewhere in the query.

+Value variables are used by extracting the values with `val(var-name)`, or by extracting the UIDs with `uid(var-name)`.

 [Facet]({{< relref "#facets-edge-attributes">}}) values can be stored in value variables.